Meteorite Totem Pendant — Hand-Carved , Heritage Gilding

 Ancient Bronze Totem Meteor-Iron Pendant — National Heritage Iron-Cut Goldwork, Full 24K Inlay (Unisex)

 This is not a cute charm.
-It is a serious totem pendant built like an artifact, not an accessory.
+It’s an ancient-bronze totem pendant built like an artifact, not an accessory.

 Material and Craft

-On this meteor-iron base, artisans apply national heritage iron-cut goldwork.
-Taotie masks, dragons, and pan-dragons are fully carved into the surface, then inlaid with 24K gold and enriched with mixed gold-and-silver techniques.
-The result feels like a shrunken ancient bronze vessel you can wear on your chest: dense, textured, and full of information.
+The result feels like a miniature ancient bronze vessel you can wear on your chest: dense, textured, and full of information.

 Who It Is For